Goliath Season 3: A Means to an End

 Patty “with the unpronounceable surname” Solis Papagian (played by Nina Arianda) is drafted in from McBride’s office in Los Angeles to help gather evidence for the wrongful death lawsuit that McBride has agreed with Eugene Bennett to file on behalf of Bobbi.
 (Let us just recall for a moment that in Season 1 McBride agreed a settlement of $50 million in damages in the wrongful death lawsuit brought against the Borns Tech giant on behalf of Ryan Larson.)

 Reluctantly, Patty takes on the dusty desert highway in her skinny dress and blue suede heels to try and extract information from the Blackwood County Water Board.
-After her yellow Mini bursts a tyre swerving to miss a tortoise, she is picked up by Violet (Marisa Echeverria) who drives around delivering bottles of water to the residents who have had no water, in some cases for years, since the corporate farmers took control of the water supply.
+After her yellow Mini bursts a tyre swerving to miss a tortoise, she is picked up by Violet (played by Marisa Echeverria) who drives around delivering bottles of water to the residents who have had no water, in some cases for years, since the corporate farmers took control of the water supply.

 Violet meets Patty Solis-Papagian with Yellow Mini stranded on a desert highway.